VinVincely/BFIL_Verasonics_fns/PA_PLD/README.md

 # Photoacoustic imaging with Pump Laser
-This folder houses all the functions needed to perform photoacoustic imaging using a pump laser and perform a streamlined analysis approach.
-This guide offers step-by-step instructions that a new Verasonics user can follow to perform PAI using a pump laser.
-The guide assumes the user has a lisenced version of verasonics installed and activated (if not, please follow the Verasonics Tutorial/Manuals to do so).
-The guide also assumes that the trigger connections between the Vantage and the pump laser is performed properly.
+This folder houses all the functions needed to perform photoacoustic imaging using a pulsed laser diode array triggered by a laser driver.

 ## Setup and Imaging
-This section guides the user to save the matlab variables required by the Verasonics software to perform PAI.
-The setup file is written for the L7-4 linear array transducer, which the user must change if a different transducer must be used.
+This section guides the user to save the matlab variables required by the Verasonics software using the associated acquisiton scripts.
+The acquisition script is set up to perform high frame rate imaging (up to ~5000 Hz) where real time image visualization looks terribly "jerky".
+To reconstruct all data, the associated "RECON" script must be utilized.
+The setup files are written for the L7-4 linear array transducer, which the user must change if a different transducer must be used.
 The user can then follow the steps below to perform PAI,

+***** NOTE: UNDER CONSTRUCTION! *****

 * Run "SetUpL7_4PA_Delay_BModeToggle.m" to save .mat file for VSX processing.
 A .mat file named "L7-4PA_PumpLaser.mat" will be saved under the VSX folder's MatFiles directory.
 ```